What does your website’s schema markup look like? If you don’t know, you’re going to want to keep reading!

 Open the Structured Data Markup Helper and choose the Website tab.

 Next, you’ll either enter the URL of a live page or paste in the HTML.
-If you choose to use a URL, the page must be live, without requiring any credentials for access.
-Test this out by opening your page in Incognito mode.
+If you choose to use a URL, the page must be live and completely public.

 Select Start Tagging from the menu.
 Once you’ve added the page you’d like to mark up, it’s time to start highlighting the most important elements on the page.
-If you’re not entirely sure what those are, look toward the right side of the page, where you’ll find The My Data Items pane, which presents a list of all possible values associated with each item.
+For help finding all possible values associated with each item, look toward the right side of the page under My Data Items.

-If you choose “product,” you’ll want to tag anything a searcher needs to know–item description, an image of the product, price, and so on.
+If you choose “product,” you’ll want to tag anything a searcher needs to know, such as item description, an image of the product, price, and so on.
 If you select “article,” the helper presents a different set of options, including author, date published, and a featured image.

 If you opt for JSON-LD, you’ll copy and paste the code into the body of your existing page.